Latent tuberculosis: Interpretation

-According to the US guidelines, there are multiple size thresholds for declaring a positive result of LTB from the Mantoux test: For people from high-risk groups, such as those who are HIV positive, the cutoff is 5 mm of induration; for medium risk groups, 10 mm; for low-risk groups, 15 mm.
-The US guidelines recommend that a history of previous BCG vaccination should be ignored.
-For details of tuberculin skin test interpretation, please refer to the CDC guidelines (reference given below).
+According to the US guidelines, there are multiple size thresholds for declaring a positive result of LTB from the Mantoux test.
+For people from high-risk groups (such as those who are HIV positive), the cutoff is 5mm of induration; for medium risk groups, 10mm; for low-risk groups, 15mm.
+The US guidelines recommend that a history of previous BCG vaccination be ignored.
+Details of tuberculin skin test interpretation are available in the CDC guidelines.

-The UK guidelines are formulated according to the Heaf test: In people who have had BCG previously, LTB is diagnosed if the Heaf test is grade 3 or 4, and people have no signs or symptoms of active TB.
-If the Heaf test is grade 0 or 1, then the test is repeated.
-In people who have not had BCG previously, latent TB is diagnosed if the Heaf test is grades 2, 3, or 4, and have no signs or symptoms of active TB.
-Repeat Heaf testing is not done in patients who have had BCG (because of the phenomenon of boosting).
-For details of tuberculin skin test interpretation, please refer to the BTS guidelines (references given below).
+The UK guidelines are based on the Heaf test.
+In people who have had BCG previously, LTB is diagnosed if the Heaf test response is grade 3 or 4, and people have no signs or symptoms of active TB.
+If the Heaf test response is grade 0 or 1, then the test is repeated.
+In people who have not had BCG previously, latent TB is diagnosed if the Heaf test response is grade 2, 3, or 4, and people have no signs or symptoms of active TB.
+Repeat Heaf testing is not performed for patients who have had BCG (because of boosting).
+Details of tuberculin skin test interpretation are available in the British Thoracic Society (BTS) guidelines.

-Given that the US recommendation is that prior BCG vaccination be ignored in the interpretation of tuberculin skin tests, false positives with the Mantoux test are possible as a result of: (1) having previously had a BCG vaccine (even many years ago), or (2) periodical testing with tuberculin skin tests.
-Having regular TSTs boosts the immunological response in those people who have previously had BCG, so these people will falsely appear to be tuberculin conversions.
-This may lead to treating more people than necessary, with the possible risk of those people developing adverse drug reactions.
-However, as Bacille Calmette-Guérin vaccine is not 100% effective, and is less protective in adults than pediatric patients, not treating these people could lead to a possible infection.
-The current US policy seems to reflect a choice to focus infection control.
+Given that the US recommendation is to ignore prior BCG vaccination when interpreting tuberculin skin tests, false positives with the Mantoux test are possible as a result of two factors: having previously had a BCG vaccine (even many years prior), or periodic testing with tuberculin skin tests.
+Having regular TSTs boosts the immunological response in people who have previously had BCG, so these people falsely appear as tuberculin conversions.
+This situation may lead to treating more people than is necessary, with the risk of those people developing adverse drug reactions.
+However, because the BCG vaccine is not 100% effective—and is less protective in adults than in pediatric patients—not treating these people could potentially lead to infection.
+The current US policy seems to reflect a choice to focus on infection control.

-The US guidelines also allow for tuberculin skin testing in immunosuppressed people (those with HIV, or who are on immunosuppressive drugs), whereas the UK guidelines recommend that tuberculin skin tests should not be used for such people because it is unreliable.
+In addition, the US guidelines allow for tuberculin skin testing in immunosuppressed people (those with HIV, or who are on immunosuppressive drugs), whereas the UK guidelines recommend that tuberculin skin tests not be used for such people because it is unreliable.

+Interpretation of skin tests is limited by false positives in patients who have received BCG vaccination and false negatives in immune-suppressed patients.